 In other words, there is no single perfectly “right” answer to the question, “how can I best decorate this room to help the house sell quickly?”

-The other thing I love about the above quote from Edwin H. Land is that it reminds us that the more creative solutions (and the most exciting results), come from not being afraid to fail.
+The other thing I love about Land’s quote is that it reminds us that the more creative solutions (and the most exciting results), come from not being afraid to fail.

 In other words, the “wow” results come from pushing your limits and trying something more daring!

 That’s kind of true of life, isn’t it?

 We can always stay on the safe and expected path and never rock the boat by doing anything remotely surprising or adventurous.

 We might be totally bored, but at least we won’t “fail”.
 Or so the thinking goes.

 In my mind, never stepping out of our comfort zone to learn or try something new, IS a huge failure!

 To be endlessly bored is to die a slow death as far as I’m concerned.